rtrelease/Jetson-Symbolics-Neuromorphics/Onto1.md

 ***A focus of this current AI Lab sub-project is to investigate more*** **research-oriented** ***symbolic enhancement of brain imaging network applications.***  The task at hand here is to evaluate which current anatomical ontology might be best used for adding semantic bindings and advanced inference capabilities for structural identification and segmentation nets.

-And since massive government research funding, academic training programs, teams, publications, and commercial development have already been dedicated to widescale adoption of intelligent ($valuable$) clinical radiology systems, *we'll stick with the deeper basic aspects of neurosymbolic fusion for edge laboratory AI applications and research.*
+And since massive government research funding, academic training programs, teams, publications, and commercial development have already been dedicated to widescale adoption of intelligent ($valuable$) and highly regulated clinical radiology systems, *we'll stick with the deeper basic aspects of neurosymbolic fusion for edge laboratory AI applications and research.*

 ##### ***FMA and OpenGALEN revisited in 2022***